How construction businesses are valued

 This added complexity along with a much smaller number of buyers than sellers (for businesses under $10M profit) means that businesses sell for much lower profit multiples than their publicly traded peers.

-Some of the many factors that buyers will consider are:
+Some of the many factors that buyers will consider when determining fair market value for construction companies are:

 - Business age